Birthday celebrations

 Published in Der Morgen Zshurnal on 1935-04-22

-Yesterday the famous comedian Sam Kestin was surprised by his friends and family with tens of telegrams wishing him a happy 65th birthday.
-Kestin is now playing in the Second Avenue Theater, and it’s difficult for anyone to believe that he’s really 65 years old.
+Yesterday the famous comedian Sam Kasten was surprised by his friends and family with tens of telegrams wishing him a happy 65th birthday.
+Kasten is now playing in the Second Avenue Theater, and it’s difficult for anyone to believe that he’s really 65 years old.

 Yesterday, when the beloved actor came around Cafe Royal, a great number of actors and actresses surprised the “young-old” actor, who felt just like a yongermentshik14, with well wishes in honor of his birthday.

-A group of his friends and colleagues organized a performance in Sam Kestin’s honor.
+A group of his friends and colleagues organized a performance in Sam Kasten’s honor.
 Through this performance, the whole theater family will express their love and esteem for the great Yiddish actor.

 70th birthday